jordijs/fullstack/README.md

 **Part 3**
 - **Phonebook (back)**: Node.js and Express backend for the app from part 2, creating API Rest.
 Creation of cloud database in MongoDB.
 Implement validation.
 Deploy with Fly.io. _Node.js, Express, MongoDB, Mongoose, ESLint, Fly.io_
+-
+**Part 4**
+- **Bloglist:** Node.js and Express backend for blog list application, that allows users to save information about interesting blogs they have stumbled across on the internet.
+Extension and refactor from a given code.
+User administration and Token authentication using HTTP POST requests, save information of the authenticated user who created the post in the database. _TDD, Unit Testing, Node.js, Express, MongoDB, Mongoose, ESLint_

 As the course requires separate repositories, other parts can be found in the following repositories: